Fsoft-AIC/LGD-MaskedGuideAttention/README.md

 For a clearer view of the output structure, please check the file `utils/dataset_processing/grasp.py` (L252-259).
 These lines show how to convert from grasp poses to output structure.
 I hope you can base on this information to revert the output structure to the grasp poses.

 Please contact me if you have any questions.
 Thank you for your time.
-Best regards, An.